 Another very effective way to make sure that your field service employees report their hours accurately is to make use of a field service software program.
 Such programs allow reps to “punch in” while they are in the field, making it easier to track and accurately record their hours.
-Field service software programs also help reps send invoices, order products and connect with customers more efficiently, so they don’t waste time.
+Field service software programs also help reps send invoices, connect with customers more efficiently and view customer equipment service history, so they don’t waste time.

 Employee time theft isn’t something that you just have to accept.
 Make sure your employees know that you expect them to be honest, that there will be consequences for intentional errors and that you will be monitoring time reports.
 To learn more about using field service software to reduce employee time theft and better monitor your staff’s productivity, check out a free demo of mHelpDesk.